Our opinion – Review

 New Mirage RS2:

-The sizes are the same, so still measured smaller then „same“ Rapidos sizes.
 The new Mirage has a diffrent leading edge, with diffrent openings.
-It has less bollooning and a diffrent profile.
+It is much more firm (stiff or hard) then the old Mirage.
+It has a different airfoil (profile).
 It also has completly diffrent risers.
 The fabric and the line material stayed the same.

 How does it fly?

-The roll is increased a little bit, but it still rolls less then a Rapidos.
+The roll is increased a little bit, but it still rolls less then a Rapido.
 This is great for beginners, expert normally like more roll.
-However the roll depends a lot on your wingload.
-The more you load wings, the more roll you get.
 This slightly higher roll rate and quicker reaction to inputs make it much nicer and easier to fly barrel rolls with the RS2.
 When doing your first barrels, make them in clear airspace!
 It seems you also need to support the outside a little, to not get a wingtip flutter or collapses with trims open.

 Swooping

 The RS2 picks up noticeably more speed in a hook-turn and keeps the speed for longer.
 More speed also creates more lift once this vertical speed is transformed in horizontal speed.
 It’s simple physics.
 So the RS2 tends to level up (not stick to the ground while swooping).
-So if you hook it really hard, you need to swoop a slight turn to stick to the ground.
+So if you hook it really hard, you need to swoop a slight turn to stick to the ground (carve it).
 If you want to swoop straight we recommend you following technique; Only hook i gently, maybe a 180 or max 270 and level out on the C’s earlier then usual.
 Don’t wait for this last moment to level out.
 Pull 1s earlier and then you can release it earlier as well and not generate too much lift.
-It’s for sure still the fastest wing we have flewn.

 Riding